matias-io/csi2532-project/README.md

 CSI 2532 - Project

-# THIS PROJECT CONTAINS API KEYS;
+# THIS PROJECT CONTAINS API KEYS

-# PLEASE DO NOT MAKE THIS PUBLIC & LEAK THEM.
+# PLEASE DO NOT MAKE THIS PUBLIC & LEAK THEM

 ---

 The API keys can be found in [application.properties ](backend/src/main/resources/application.properties)

 ---

 # Attributes